 So, let's check the following easy and simple tips to make your Tempura perfect!

-Use cold water rather than lukewarm water because gluten is easily formed when the temperature is high.
+2. Use Cold water - Prepare cold water rather than lukewarm water because gluten is easily formed at high temperatures.
 It's also better to chill the flour if possible.
+By the way, fizzy water works well for making crispy tempura.

 Other Tips

-After cooking the Tempura, remove any excess oil by placing them on a cooling rack.
+4. Drain off the oil - Place cooked tempura on a wire rack or paper towel to remove any excess oil.
 Keep them upright as much as possible, and do not stack them.

 If you go to a Japanese restaurant, Tempura serves commonly with tentsuyu (tempura sauce) or just salt.